Wreath products in the automorphism group of a full shift: The main technical result

 \begin{proof} We first perform the construction with $X = \bigcup_{n \in 2\Z_+} \Sigma^{\Z_n}$ (so we embed the group described exactly like $G$ above, but with $X$ only containing even-length tapes), and explain how to modify it for the union over $\Z_+$.

-As our first step, we construct a new action of $H$ (again this is the point stabilizer of $0^\Z$ in $\Aut(\Sigma^\Z)$) on a different full shift.
-As usual, we will use the idea of ``conveyor belts'' \cite{Sa18d} meaning we simulate the action of $H$ on paths that are wrapped as in Figure~\ref{fig:ConveyorBelt}, the point being that two pieces of tape with different orientations can be glued together into a continuous tape if we discover some kind of a problem.
+As our first step, we construct a new action of $\Aut_0(\Sigma^\Z)$ on a different full shift.
+As usual, we will use the idea of ``conveyor belts'' \cite{Sa18d} meaning we simulate the action of $\Aut_0(\Sigma^\Z)$ on paths that are wrapped as in Figure~\ref{fig:ConveyorBelt}, the point being that two pieces of tape with different orientations can be glued together into a continuous tape if we discover some kind of a problem.

 The new idea is to use \emph{conveyor belts with floating boundaries}.
 This means that we will allow (though cannot quite force) the tape to contain explicit markings that tell us where the $0$-support of a configuration lies on the conveyor belt.
 Thus, in some situations we are able to locally detect that we are dealing with precisely a particular configuration $\sigma^j(u 0^{n-|u|})$ and not just a very good approximation of it.